freudgroup/freudcs/Boilerplates/require-sass/README.md

 # requirejs + compass

-Remember that he have this catchy boilerplate that features
+Remember that we have this catchy boilerplate that features
 - Sass
 - Compass
 - Html5 template